 RDA and RDA Toolkit are published by the RDA Co-Publishers:

-©2010– American Library Association, Canadian Library Association, and CILIP: Chartered Institute of Library and Information Professionals.
+©2010– American Library Association, Canadian Federation of Library Associations, and CILIP: Chartered Institute of Library and Information Professionals.

 You are free to copy, distribute, and otherwise share screen images of RDA Toolkit for educational purposes, including training, classroom or online teaching, presentations, review, evaluation, internal library use, and handouts for related activities.
 You may not use RDA Toolkit screen images for commercial gain, and may not alter, transform, or build upon them without written permission from the Co-Publishers.